Tuesday, October 8, 2013

 Tuesday, September 3, 2013

-The visitation (part I)
+The Visitation (part I)

 Thursday, August 29, 2013

-Struck a chord
+Struck a Chord

-His death has really struck a chord with me.
-I guess it is because Ashton is about her son’s age, but I also grieve for them.
-I again prayed for the Lord to give them grace, peace, and mercy.
-I woke up around 4 a.m. and prayed a lot.
-The kids that went to her son’s school came to my mind.
-I prayed they would come to the funeral service and hear about Christ and their need for a personal relationship with Jesus.
-We may never know the reason for his death, but maybe it was for his classmates to hear about Jesus.
+One day, I woke around 4 a.m. and prayed for a long time.
+The kids who went to Nathan’s school came to mind.
+I prayed they would come to the funeral and hear about Christ and their need for a personal relationship with Jesus.
+We may never know why Nathan died, but maybe it was for his classmates to hear about Jesus.

 Tuesday, August 27, 2013